Agentshive/agents-hive/README.md

 Our goal is to be your first stop when researching for a new open source service to help you grow your business.
 We will help you **find alternatives** of the products you already use.

-Join us in creating the biggest **directory of open source software**.
+Join us in creating the biggest **directory of AI Agent software**.

 ## Sponsors